barnardos/design-system/README.md

 ### Importing the CSS only

-If you aren't using [React](https://reactjs.org), you can still use the CSS of each component.
+If you aren’t using [React](https://reactjs.org), you can still use the CSS of each component.

 For example, to import the CSS of the `BackLink` and `Pagination` components: